Field of Dreams finally gets its game in Iowa

 Joshua Mellin

-People will come, Ray, people will most definitely come
+People will come, Ray.
+People will most definitely come

 Yankees fans Mike Dempsey and his father Frank, a Vietnam veteran, drove out from New York for the game to celebrate Mike's 50th birthday, after he'd played in a tournament at the site a few years previously.
 To mark the occasion they decided to have a "last catch" together and vowed to retire from baseball together, as father and son.